 The forest in the state of Virginia.

-The Dogwood trees were all in bloom.
+The dogwood trees were all in bloom.

-The train climbs the grade toward Altavista.
+Climbing the grade toward Altavista.

 Another Dogwood tree.

-A Virginia rural scene.
+A rural Virginia scene.

-The train crossed the Roanoke River.
+Crossing the Roanoke River.

 We crossed this smaller stream.

-Here is the train reversing to the wye.
+The train reversing to the wye.

-We ran by CP North Leg.
+Passing CP North Leg.
 The train would return from wyeing on this route then we reversed past CP South Leg before we pulled onto the wye.

 The leg of the wye we were just on.

-Reversing around the northwest leg of the wye.
+Reversing around the northwest leg.

 More plants in their spring bloom.